Security requirements for using Partner Center or Partner Center APIs

 Security defaults

-One of the options that partners can choose to implement MFA requirements is to enable security defaults in Azure AD.
+One of the options that partners can choose to implement MFA requirements is to enable security defaults in Microsoft Entra ID.
 Security defaults offer a basic level of security at no extra cost.
-Review how to enable MFA for your organization with Azure AD and the key considerations below before enabling security defaults.
+Review how to enable MFA for your organization with Microsoft Entra ID and the key considerations below before enabling security defaults.

-Security defaults are the general availability replacement of the preview baseline policies.
-Once a partner enables the security defaults, they'll no longer be able to enable baseline policies.
+• Security defaults are the general availability replacement of the preview baseline policies.
+After a partner enables the security defaults, they can't enable baseline policies.

-With security defaults, all policies will be enabled at once.
+• With security defaults, all policies are enabled at once.

-For partners who use conditional access, security defaults won't be available.
+• For partners who use conditional access, security defaults aren't available.

-The Azure AD Connect synchronization account is excluded from security defaults and won't be prompted to register for or perform multi-factor authentication.
-Organizations shouldn't be using this account for other purposes.
+• The Microsoft Entra Connect synchronization account is excluded from security defaults and won't be prompted to register for or perform multifactor authentication.
+Organizations shouldn't use this account for other purposes.

-For detailed information, see Overview of Azure AD Multi-Factor Authentication for your organization and What are security defaults?.
+For detailed information, see Overview of Microsoft Entra multifactor authentication for your organization and What are security defaults?.

 Note

-Azure AD security defaults is the evolution of the baseline protection policies simplified.
-If you have already enabled the baseline protection policies, then it is highly recommended that you enable security defaults.
+Microsoft Entra security defaults is the evolution of the baseline protection policies simplified.
+If you've already enabled the baseline protection policies, then it is highly recommended that you enable security defaults.

 Implementation frequently asked questions (FAQ)

 Because these requirements apply to all user accounts in your partner tenant, you need to consider several things to ensure a smooth deployment.
-For example, identify user accounts in Azure AD that can’t perform MFA, and applications and devices in your organization that don't support modern authentication.
+For example, identify user accounts in Microsoft Entra ID that can't perform MFA, and applications and devices in your organization that don't support modern authentication.

-Before performing any action, we recommend you complete the following validations.
+Before performing any action, we recommend that you complete the following validations.

 Do you have an application or device that doesn't support the use of modern authentication?

-When you enforce MFA, legacy authentication use protocols such as IMAP, POP3, SMTP, and others will be blocked because they don't support MFA.
-To address this limitation, use the app passwords feature to ensure the application or device will still authenticate.
+When you enforce MFA, legacy authentication use protocols such as IMAP, POP3, SMTP, and others are blocked because they don't support MFA.
+To address this limitation, use the app passwords feature to ensure that the application or device will still authenticate.
 Review the considerations for using app passwords to determine if they can be used in your environment.

 Do you have Office 365 users with licenses associated with your partner tenant?

-To enable modern authentication for devices running Windows that have Microsoft Office 2013 installed, you'll need to create two registry keys.
+To enable modern authentication for devices running Windows that have Microsoft Office 2013 installed, you must create two registry keys.
 See Enable Modern Authentication for Office 2013 on Windows devices.

 Is there a policy preventing any of your users from using their mobile devices while working?